Blog🔥 Glow Up Tips

 Pro tip

-For video calls and professional photos, sit 30% closer to the camera than feels natural.
-This recreates the flattering focal length effects you get from selfies.
+For video calls and important photos, sit noticeably closer to the camera than feels natural.
+This recreates the wide-angle perspective effect that makes selfies feel flattering.

-The obsession with jaw definition misses a crucial point: what matters isn't your actual bone structure, but how it translates to a flat image.
-Dr. Peck's craniofacial analysis research found that perceived jaw strength in photos depends more on shadow patterns and angle relationships than underlying bone mass.
-A weak jaw can appear strong with proper positioning, while a naturally strong jaw can disappear with poor angles.
+The obsession with jaw definition misses a crucial point: what matters in a photo isn't your underlying bone structure, but how it translates to a flat image.
+Perceived jaw strength on a still image depends on shadow patterns and angle relationships at least as much as on the underlying bone — a strong jaw can disappear under bad angles, and a softer jaw can read sharper with proper positioning.

 The key lies in understanding mandibular plane angles—the geometric relationship between your jaw line and the camera plane.
 When your jaw line sits at a 5-15 degree angle relative to the camera sensor, it creates optimal shadow definition.
 This is why the classic "hand under chin" pose works: it's not supporting your jaw, it's creating the precise angle that maximizes shadow contrast along your mandible.